Last updated on May 21, 2026

 Thrasios, Triton Hero | Illustration by Josu Hernaiz

-As you see, card selection abilities in Magic: The Gathering are game-changing when it comes to drawing cards as they’re all about fine-tuning your deck and getting the right cards at the right time.
+As you see, card selection abilities are all about fine-tuning your deck and getting the right cards at the right time.
 At the end of the day, it’s not useful to draw 10 cards if nine of them are only lands.
-In that manner, card selection comes in handy to give you a slight edge on your matches.
+Card selection helps weed out the unnecessary cards to give you an edge in a match.

 Take care, and see you next time!